NeonixRIT/CSEC-CYML-PROJ1/README.md

 - `.gitignore`: tells git to ignore specific directories and files
 - `autoencoder.py`: code for training/testing the autoencoder and classifier models
 - `confusion_matrix.png`: Graph showing the results of testing the autoencoder and classifier model with a matrix of actual vs predicted values
-- `feature_importance.png`: Shows an estimated importance of each feature as determined by the autoencoder model.
-Calculated using preterbation (setting each feature to 0 getting average loss difference between it and the base loss)
 - `feature_idx_to_importance_and_label.json`: JSON file saved mapping CSV label to feature importance (difference between base mean loss and the mean loss with a specific feature set to 0 across the dataset)
 - `model.py`: Unused file meant to provide abstracted model/training for PyTorch models to classes
 - `randomforest.py`: Use scikit-learn package to create, train, and test a Random Forest model on the dataset